Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

-Based on your answers, you should self-isolate in the place where you live and separate yourself from others.
+Based on your answers, you should stay in the place where you live and separate yourself from others.
 Contact your doctor to see if you need COVID-19 testing.

-If you develop symptoms (these could include a fever, a cough, or trouble breathing, or your symptoms become worse, answer the symptom checker questions again or call your doctor or a local health clinic.
+If you develop symptoms (these could include a fever, a cough, or trouble breathing), or if your symptoms become worse, answer the symptom checker questions again or call your doctor or a local health clinic.
 You may need care.

 Be sure to follow all instructions from your local health authorities.
 These may include stay-at-home orders, guidelines for social distancing and face coverings, and information about access to health care, COVID-19 testing, and other essential services.